Negar Hadavi and her husband Dominik Desbois followed their instincts when they decided to open their business Spin Society in 2014 in Vancouver.

 Q. What are your major successes?
 At what point did you feel you had achieved success?

 A. One of our major successes to date is our people.
-We have the most amazing team of passionate instructors and front desk staff who take the responsibility of our success as a business as their own.
+We have the most amazing team of passionate instructors and front desk staff who take responsibility for our success as a business as their own.

 Another major success has been the ability to earn a consistent salary from our business after a rocky start.
 It is never easy going out on your own, but we’ve managed to survive and are now in a position of financial stability where we can cover all monthly expenses without worry.
 It was precisely at this moment that we felt we’d achieved “success”.
 It has given us the opportunity to concentrate on growing our business and serving our community of riders.

 Q. What is your greatest strength as an entrepreneur?

 A. My greatest strength as an entrepreneur is being able to lead a group of diverse individuals and empowering them to make powerful decisions every day.
 Our instructors have their own careers and most only come into the studios a few times per week.
 Our instructors are lawyers, recruiters, marketers, brand directors, fitness professionals and so on.

 Furthermore, we also have approximately 20 part-time front desk staff who have their own school or other work schedules to worry about.
 Yet, through it all, we are one group pushing in the same direction with the same passion for Spin Society.

 Q. What are your goals for the business?